Archan6el/NSA-Codebreaker-2025-Writeup/Task5.md

 }
 ```

-We can run this like so
+We can run this like so after compiling it as `mitm-runner`

 ```
 ./mitm-runner -cipher <CIPHER> -tmp /tmp/mitmtmp -chunk 1048576 -workers 8